 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - keep to any special conditions which apply to the licence

 Found your old licence?

-If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to Driver and Vehicle Agency (DVA) with a brief explanatory note as it is no longer valid.
+If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to DVA with a brief explanatory note as it is no longer valid.